gouravkhator/stran/app/README.md

-# Hybrid App Development with React Native
+# Stran Frontend with React Native

 > Hoping that all npm packages were already installed, from full-install npm script, when run from the project's root folder.